jerryhgladinet/docs/deploy/source/chapter08.rst

 In this deployment, you will have clear separation of database , storage service, and the worker nodes in a farm of servers.

-The database  is not a CentreStack worker node; it is just a server that runs SQL Server or MySQL.
+The database  is not a |prodname| worker node; it is just a server that runs SQL Server or MySQL.

-The worker nodes are all CentreStack nodes which run the same software.
+The worker nodes are all |prodname| nodes which run the same software.
 Most of the time, in the multiple-machine deployment, a hardware load balancer is used to distribute the load evenly.

 .. image:: _static/image007.png